-Notwithstanding the news coverage of the Christchurch terrorist attacks in New Zealand where more than 50 innocent victims died in the carnage on March 15 2019, the perpetual elephant in the room remains.
+Notwithstanding the news coverage of the Christchurch terrorist attacks in New Zealand, where more than 50 innocent victims died as a result of the carnage on 15 March 2019, the elephant in the room remains.

-The mere fact that Tarrant was so easily and extremely radicalised therefore begs the question of why and how.
-Why did a model Australian citizen suddenly become an infamous international terrorist and how could his life experiences have led him to believe that his actions were both justifiable and morally sound?
+The mere fact that Tarrant was so easily and extremely radicalised therefore begs the questions of why and how.
+Why did a model Australian citizen suddenly become an infamous international terrorist, and how could his life experiences have led him to believe that his actions were both justifiable and morally sound?

 Dalal Oubani is an academic literacy teacher and director of Accelerate Australia, a not-for-profit organisation that assesses the impact of the Australian Curriculum on Australian Society.Do you have an idea for a story?